hbristow/gridengine/README.md

 At its core, gridengine is designed to transparently schedule and execute `Job`s on a Sun Grid Engine computing cluster and return the results once the jobs have completed.
 All scheduling and communication whilst jobs are running are handled by gridengine.

-The component layout of gridengine can be described as follows:
+The component layout of gridengine can be visualized as follows:

             |       JobDispatcher  ------>  Scheduler
     Host    |           /\                    /